caouecs/Laravel-SirTrevorJS/README.md

 ## Configuration file

+Next, you must migrate config :

+    php artisan config:publish caouecs/sirtrevorjs

 After installation, the config file is located at *app/config/packages/caouecs/sirtrevorjs/sir-trevor-js.php*.

 You can define :

 * the path for image upload
+* the route for upload image
+* the route for tweet
 * the path of Sir Trevor files
 * the list of block types
 * the language